shadow-hq/shadow-reth/README.md

 `shadow-reth` wouldn't be possible without the hard work of the following projects:

 - [Reth](https://github.com/paradigmxyz/reth): The foundation of `shadow-reth`, an Ethereum full node implementation that is focused on being user-friendly, highly modular, as well as being fast and efficient.
 - [Revm](https://github.com/bluealloy/revm): Revm is an EVM written in Rust that is focused on speed and simplicity.
-Revm is the backbone of shadow-reth’s ShadowExecutor, as well as Reth itself.
+Revm is the backbone of `shadow-reth`’s `ShadowExecutor`, as well as Reth itself.